Shahana-rifkhan/Dental-Management-System/README.md

 # Dental-Management-System
 Clinic Management System is a complete Java-based solution developed to meet the unique requirements of a small-scale, private dental clinic.
+This system's major goal is to provide effective dental care to out patients who may not have access to medical facilities at government hospitals.
+The project intends to streamline appointment scheduling, patient information management, and fee calculation processes by leveraging modern software development techniques such as object-oriented programming (OOP) concepts, design patterns, and data structures.